davidamato8861/sass-blog/entries/entry02-Syntax.md

 ```

 #### Takeaways
- - When attempting to explain how a certain topic works, search on google for cheatsheets that give you a plethora of variables for the topic, similiar to this one here: [Cheatsheet](https://gist.github.com/hofmannsven/b219051467f86f2ac469)
+ - When attempting to explain how a certain topic works, search on Google for cheatsheets that give you a plethora of variables for the topic, similiar to this one here: [Cheatsheet](https://gist.github.com/hofmannsven/b219051467f86f2ac469)
  - Tinker with code that you don't fully understand at first glance, and you will eventually get it.